-We covered this back in January – a large box of red skittles on the back of a flatbed truck emptied itself onto a Wisconsin highway during a rainstorm, which was every bit as delightfully bloody looking as it sounds.
+We originally covered this in January 2017.
+A large box of red skittles on the back of a flatbed truck emptied itself onto a Wisconsin highway during a rainstorm, which was every bit as delightfully bloody looking as it sounds.
 Oddly enough, the candies were to be used as cattle feed because they weren’t deemed good enough for packaging.

 In March 2011 a UPS truck did a Banksy in Massachusetts when it overturned, spreading 16,000 pounds worth of ink cartridges – and much of the colorful contents – all over the highway.
-The ink was water soluble so it wasn’t an environmental disaster, but it further snarled traffic in the area for hours until it was cleaned up.
+InkCloners on YouTube covered the crash, which was certainly colorful but not particularly harmful since the ink was water soluble.
+However, it snarled traffic in the area for hours until it was cleaned up.

-This time, the culprit isn’t a truck but a family traveling through in West Virginia back in 2013.
+This time, the culprit isn’t a truck but a family traveling through in West Virginia that we covered way back in 2013.
 Totes of Legos strapped to the roof of a Dodge Durango came loose, spilling the bricks across the highway.
 It’s bad enough trying to walk on errant bricks – a large pile on a highway could be quite a traffic hazard.

 While not necessarily as disgusting as some other food-based spills, can you imagine the slippery mess this would cause?
-This has happened a few times, including a nasty spill back in 2012 that covered 26 miles of highway in Indiana that took days to clean up.
+This has happened a few times, including a nasty spill back in 2012 covered by WLFI News and posted on YouTube.
+It doesn't look that bad, but the spill covered 26 miles of highway in Indiana and it took days to clean up.

-From slippery to sticky, hundreds of bottles of maple syrup spilled in Kentucky back in 2012.
+From slippery to sticky, hundreds of bottles of maple syrup spilled in Kentucky back in 2012 as covered by WCPO.com on YouTube.
 We'll spare you the pain of punning about sticky situations, but we're absolutely forced to tell you this crash took place on I-75 at Buttermilk Pike.
-We never wish for people to crash, but a reckless driver smashing upon the scene with a load of bacon wouldn't have been the worst thing to happen.
+The truck hit the pillars of the overpass, which split the trailer open and scattered the syrup across the highway.

-This isn’t anywhere near as physically disgusting as slime eels or sardines, but the visuals are straight from a bad horror movie.
-This particular spill stems from 2010 when a bunch of tomato paste came loose from a flatbed truck in Ceres, California, about 50 miles east of San Francisco.
+This isn’t anywhere near as disgusting as slime eels or sardines, but the visuals are straight from a bad horror movie.
+This particular spill stems from 2010 when a bunch of tomato paste broke loose on a flatbed truck in Ceres, California, about 50 miles east of San Francisco.
 At least now we know what to use for special effects at our Halloween car show.